Boxo-se/apbcfg/readme.txt

 Box's config 1.3

-I will not take any responsability for anyone that uses this config.
+I will not take any responsibility for anyone that uses this config.
 Use on your own discretion

 QnA